 Main tasks:

-The specific nature and balance of these responsibilities will vary according to the developing needs of the school.
-It is likely that the Deputy Headteacher will be leading on one or two main projects at any one time.
-These will draw on the candidates individual strengths and might encompass for example assessment, curriculum, communication, extra curricular offer etc.
+The specific nature and balance of these responsibilities will vary according to the developing needs of the School.
+It is likely that the Deputy Headteacher will be a Deputy Designated Safeguarding Lead and will also lead on a Core Subject (probably Maths) and one or two main projects at any one time.
+These will draw on the candidates’ individual strengths and might encompass for example assessment, curriculum, communication, co-curricular offer and as otherwise delegated by the Headteacher.

-Strategic direction and development of the school
+Strategic direction and development of the School

-Working with the Headteacher to contribute to a strategic view for the school and its community and analyse and plan for its future needs and further development within the local, national and international context.
+Working with the Headteacher to contribute to a strategic view for the School and its community and analyse and plan for its future needs and further development within the local, national and international context.

 Acting as a “sounding board” and “critical friend” to the Headteacher, always demonstrating high standards of personal integrity, loyalty, discretion and professionalism and publicly supporting all decisions of the Headteacher and Governing Body.